-All participants of UMD study abroad programs are required to complete the Health Information Form.
-We use this information to assist program leaders and host university staff in making any necessary preparations and addressing specific health issues.
+All participants of UMD study abroad programs are required to complete the Study Abroad Health Information form.
+The information is used to assist program leaders and host university staff in making any necessary preparations and addressing specific health issues.

-If there is any additional information we should know regarding your health, contact your program coordinator at the UMD Study Abroad office.
-Information provided will remain confidential and will only be shared with program staff, faculty or the appropriate professional if your well-being is at risk.
+If there is additional information that should be known regarding your health, contact your program coordinator at the UMD Study Abroad office.
+Your information will remain confidential and only shared with program staff, faculty, or the appropriate professional if your well-being is at risk.

-As a reminder, by signing the Release & Waiver you have authorized UMD Study Abroad or its agents to release medical information in our files to health care providers and secure medical treatment on your behalf.
+As a reminder, signing the Release & Waiver authorizes UMD Study Abroad, or its agents, to release medical information from our files to health care providers and secure medical treatment on your behalf.
 You have also agreed to accept financial responsibility for the treatment.

 Health Issues & Illnesses While Abroad

-It is your responsibility to review and understand the health conditions in your host country and obtain information about appropriate precautionary measures before you leave.
-A couple of tips are especially important no matter where you will be traveling:
+It’s your responsibility to review and understand the health conditions in your host country and obtain information about appropriate precautionary measures before you leave.
+A couple of tips are especially important no matter where you travel:

-Some drugs available by prescription in the U.S. are illegal in other countries.
-Check the U.S. Department of State Consular Information Sheets for country-specific information.
-If your medication is legal but unavailable in your host country, ask your health-care provider to write a letter on office stationery stating the medication has been prescribed for you.
+- Some drugs available by prescription in the U.S. are illegal in other countries.
+Check the U.S. Department of State Country Information for country-specific information.
+If your medication is legal but unavailable in your host country, ask your health-care provider to write a letter, on office stationery, stating the medication has been prescribed for you.

-In most cases, it is not legal or feasible to mail prescriptions overseas from the U.S. Plan to bring enough in original bottles with prescription labels for the length of your program or make a plan with your doctor prior to departure.
+- In most cases, it’s not legal or feasible to mail prescriptions overseas from the U.S. Plan to bring enough in original bottles with prescription labels for the length of your program or make a plan with your doctor prior to departure.

-If your insurance only allows a few months of a prescription at a time (and it is not enough for the length of your program) it is often helpful to call the insurance company and ask for an exception.
+- If your insurance only allows a few months of a prescription at a time (and it is not enough for the length of your program), call the insurance company and ask for an exception.
 A copy of your acceptance letter or confirmation from UMD Study Abroad or affiliate provider will often assist your appeal.
 If this is unsuccessful, the UMN international insurance provider may be able to provide assistance.
-View the current CISI policy for contact information.
+View the current UMN policy for contact information on our insurance page.

-If you have a medical condition that is not easily identified, (diabetes, epilepsy, severe allergies), we suggest you wear a medic alert bracelet while abroad.
-It is also helpful to learn relative vocabulary words in your host language so you can communicate any issues effectively.
-Inform the UMD Study Abroad office, traveling companions and the on-site staff of your condition so that they can be prepared in case of an emergency.
+- If you have a medical condition that is not easily identified, (diabetes, epilepsy, severe allergies), we suggest you wear a medic alert bracelet while abroad.
+It’s also helpful to learn relative vocabulary words in your host language so you can communicate any issues effectively.
+Inform our office, traveling companions, and the on-site staff of your condition so that they can be prepared in case of an emergency.
 Be sure to discuss a plan with your physician before you leave home.